Finding Federal Laws

 - United States Code Annotated, annual.

-- The General Index (which is cumulative) will refer you to a title and section in the Code -- title and section numbers in the Code and Code Annotated are exactly the same.
-Always remember to check the pocket part for the latest information.
+- Most up-to-date version of the Code.
+The General Index (which is cumulative) will refer you to a title and section in the Code -- title and section numbers in the Code and Code Annotated are exactly the same.
+Always remember to check a book's pocket part for the latest information.
 If the law passed during the current legislature, check the most recent pamphlet supplement to USCA.

-- The official subject codification of all general and permanent laws of the United States in effect on January 2, 2001.
+- The official subject codification of all general and permanent laws of the United States.
+Published every 6 years with annual cumulative supplement.

 Finding Statutes by Name

-To find a law by its popular name, start with one of the electronic versions of the Table of Popular Names.
-For a very recent law, you may need to search Public Laws database from GPO Access although popular names are not always included in the actual text of the act.
-You may also need to find a reference to the bill in the Congressional Quarterly (JK1.C65 Reference; current issues at Reference Desk) or a newspaper article which gives the public law number.
-The "Status of Major Legislation" table at the end of each issue of Congressional Quarterly gives the public law number for the most important legislation of that session of Congress.
+To find a law by its popular name, start with one of the online versions of the Table of Popular Names.
+For a very recent law, you may need to search Public and Private Laws in FDsys, although popular names are not always included in the actual text of the act.
+You may also find a reference to the bill in CQ Weekly or a newspaper article which gives the public law number.
+The "Status of Legislation" in CQ Weekly gives the public law number for the most important legislation of that session of Congress (when published, it is available under Weekly Report--For the Record).
+Follow the link to Public Laws on Congress.gov to see the public laws from the current congressional session (other lists of public laws available back to 1973).
 The Congressional Record (X 1.1:vol. Documents) also records the public law number when a law is passed.